isomerpages/mlaw-tir/_trends/1-impact-on-legal-services.md

 **GROWTH OPPORTUNITIES** <br>
 Law firms like DLA Piper, Norton Rose Fulbright and Rajah & Tann already have a foot in this fast-growing market by looking to provide cybersecurity solutions. <br> <br>
 **US$173B**<br>
 Market value of the cybersecurity market in 2020.
-It is set to grow 7.2% annually over the next six years. <br>
+It is set to grow 7.2% annually over the next six years. <br> <br>

-> “If legal departments are to keep using law firms, they must step up their cybersecurity measures.” - *Loretta Yuen, General Counsel, OCBC
+> “If legal departments are to keep using law firms, they must step up their cybersecurity measures.” - *Loretta Yuen, General Counsel, OCBC*

 # Increased Asian Demand for Legal Services <br>